Box Truck for Sale

 What credit score do I need to finance a box truck for sale?

-How much down payment do I need for box truck financing?
+How much down payment is required for box truck financing?

-Should I buy a new or used box truck?
+Should I finance, lease, or buy a box truck with cash?

 Related